CENTER FOR SPIRITUALITY & ACTION

 For seven years, the Wisdom School has aspired to be “a balanced path for spiritual transformation grounded in prayer and practice, drawing on the Christian contemplative traditions while respecting the diversity of experience born from contemplative practices of other traditions.”
 The curriculum thus far has been offered ala carte, and some 450 people have participated in various levels of engagement.

-The Wisdom School’s model of offering a blend of programmatic content will continue—as a mix of free and fee-based workshops and speaker events gathered around a loose theme each year Themes have included A Spirituality of Desire, An Embodied Spirituality, A Spirituality of Place, and for 2024–2025, the theme of Healing and Hope.
+The Wisdom School’s model of offering a blend of programmatic content will continue—as a mix of free and fee-based workshops and speaker events gathered around a loose theme each year.
+Themes have included A Spirituality of Desire, An Embodied Spirituality, A Spirituality of Place, and Healing and Hope.
 Seasonal, weekly and daily offerings (e.g., Contemplative Prayer, Cathedral Yoga, Quiet Days, Daily Office, Labyrinth Walk etc.) offer additional points of connection.

 Pilgrimage